LukeGrahamLandry/WrapperLib/README.md

 - [X] json format for good support of nested map data structures
 - [X] server checks global folder so modpacks can ship defaults
 - [X] shadow so no external dependencies
-- [X] cross platform: forge, fabric, quilt
+- [ ] cross platform: forge, fabric, quilt
 - [X] lightweight: no extra bloat increasing your jar size
 - [X] no boilerplate: just write a data class
-- [ ] automatic integration with cloth config screen
+- [ ] automatic integration with config screen api
-  - [ ] generate english lang file based on comment annotations
+- [ ] generate english lang file for screens based on comment annotations
 - [ ] min and max values for numbers with annotations
 - [ ] validator annotation
 - [ ] watch file for changes and reload config